cuijiyao01/docker-k8s-training/kubernetes/k8s-bulletinboard/exercise_01_ads_db.md

  CREATE SCHEMA ads AUTHORIZATION adsuser;
  -- ALTER DATABASE ads SET search_path TO 'ads';
  ALTER DATABASE ads OWNER TO adsuser;
- - Store that script within a K8s Configmap called `ads-db-init`.
 ```

 - Create a **Configmap** 'ads-db-init' (incl. proper labels for component and module) and store above sql script under the data section with name `initdb.sql` and save the **Configmap** spec under the filename `ads-db-configmap-init.yaml`.